SethBodine/audit-tools/README.md

 Mods for AWS, GCP, and Azure are deployed into the following path - to use, run steampipe from the specific location - dashboard will not run.
 - /opt/steampipe-mod-*
+### Output Location
+Copy/Paste will mount ~/Documents to /output to move report files outside of the container
 ### Update Tool
 Execute the following command to update the tools in the container, however, at container launch this will execute - and stay running (sleep) to stop the container just closing.
 ```bash